lightningnetwork/lnd/docker/README.md

 bob$ lncli listchannels
 ```

-Now we have open channel in which we sent only one payment, lets imagine
+Now we have open channel in which we sent only one payment, let's imagine
-that we sent a lots of them and we'll now like to close the channel.
-Lets do
+that we sent lots of them and we'll now like to close the channel.
+Let's do
 it!
 ```bash
 # List the "Alice" channel and retrieve "channel_point" which represent